lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The registry has the following columns:

-- OID: The number of OID.
+- OID: The OID number, which has already been allocated.
+IANA does not allocate OID numbers for use with this registry.

 - Description: Brief description of the use of the Evidence and the registration of the OID.

 - Reference(s): Reference to the document or documents that register the OID for use with a specific attestation technology, preferably including URIs that can be used to retrieve copies of the documents.